-Providing a place where researchers can share information about biogeochemical ecosystem modelling and connect with other researchers.
+Providing a place where researchers can connect with each other and share information about biogeochemical ecosystem modelling.

 The GRAMP website infrastructure includes the following new features: